jncraton/BWMetaAI/README.md

 Purpose
 --------

-There are a lot of good BW AI mods already available (http://broodwarai.com/wiki/index.php?title=AI_script_mods).
+There are a lot of [good BW AI mods](http://broodwarai.com/wiki/index.php?title=AI_script_mods) already available .
 This project seeks to create a non-cheating AI that provides a unique experience with each game.
-It tends to avoid all-in strategies in favor of an economic focus, but it also includes a number of rushes to make scouting important.
+It tends to avoid all-in strategies in favor of an economic focus, but it also includes a number of rushes to make scouting and early defense important.

+This AI should provide a significantly better learning experience for new players.
+Because it rarely performs early all-in style attacks, it encourages scouting and fast expanding to match the AI's economy rather than 1 or 2 base turtle play.

-It includes a number of build order that have been relatively popular in high level play.
+The scripts include a number of build orders that have been relatively popular in high level play.
+Once the initial build is completed, one of several common midgame transitions are used to take the AI into a variety of late game attacks.

 Build Orders
 ------------